andigylle23/SpringBootSample/README.md

   - development
   - temporary (use this if you dont have mysql setup)

-1. In your terminal, input `mvn spring-boot:run -Dmy.active.spring.profiles=development`
+1. In your terminal, input `mvn spring-boot:run -Dprofile=development`

 ### How to access the temp H2 databse (when running the temporary profile)
 1. Access in your browser http://localhost:8080/h2